-The Ratio of Chinese Trade in Total World Trade, 1950-Present
+Chart 17: The Share of Chinese Trade in Total World Trade, 1950-present

-- The emergence of the Chinese economy on the global market was the one most important new development during the past three decades. - China accounts for one-third of East Asian international trade today.
-It has overtaken Japan to become the largest exporting country in East Asia.
-It has also overtaken Japan to become the largest importing country in East Asia.
-China is the most important export market for almost all East Asian economies and runs trade deficits vis-à-vis almost every other East Asian economy. - Japan has become China's largest trading partner since the mid-1990s and China became Japan's largest source of imports in 2002.
+The emergence of the Chinese economy on the global market was the one most important new development during the past three decades.
+Today, China accounts for one-third of East Asian international trade.
+It has overtaken Japan to become both the largest exporting country and the largest importing country in East Asia.
+China is the most important export market for almost all East Asian economies and runs trade deficits vis-à-vis almost every other East Asian economy.
+Japan has become China's largest trading partner since the mid-1990s and China became Japan's largest source of imports in 2002.
 The recent pick-up in economic activities in Japan is due in no small part to the Chinese demand for Japanese exports.

-The Ratio of Chinese Trade in Total East Asian Trade, 1952-Present
+Chart 18: The Share of Chinese Trade in Total East Asian Trade, 1952-present

-- Because of the rapid economic growth of China and the rest of East Asia outside of Japan, and the demand and supply that such economic growth has generated, the East Asian economies now trade more with one another than with economies outside of East Asia, including the United States.
-By the late 1990s, approximately half of East Asian trade is among East Asian economies (see the following charts). - And while much of the trade consists of raw materials, components, and semi-finished goods which are further processed for exports to developed economies ultimately, much of it has also found itself into the final demands of the domestic markets. - This is a sea change compared to say thirty years ago when most of the East Asian trade was between East Asia and the United States and Western Europe and not wwith the East Asia itself.
-49
+Because of the rapid economic growth of China and the rest of East Asia outside of Japan, and the demand and supply that such economic growth has generated, the East Asian economies now trade more with one another than with economies outside of East Asia, including the United States.
+By the late 1990s, approximately half of East Asian trade is among East Asian economies (see the following charts).
+And while much of the East Asian trade consists of raw materials, components, and semi-finished goods which are further processed for exporting to developed economies ultimately, much of it has also found itself into the final demands of the East Asian domestic markets.
+This represents a sea change compared to say thirty years ago when most of the East Asian trade was between East Asia and the United States and Western Europe and not within East Asia itself.

-The Share of East Asian Exports Destined for East Asia
+Chart 19: The Share of East Asian Exports Destined for East Asia

-The Share of East Asian Imports Originated from East Asia
+Chart 20: The Share of East Asian Imports Originated from East Asia

-- Interdependence of the East Asian economies has been rising sharply over the years and East Asian dependence on the United States and Western Europe has declined.
-Interdependence of the East Asian economies will rise even further within the next five to ten years as East Asia becomes the only region with a high rate of economic growth and as the ASEAN Free Trade Area as well as its variations (+1 (China); +3 (China, Japan and South Korea)) become increasingly realities. - There is also the more recently concluded Indo-ASEAN Free Trade Agreement which testifies to the possibility of significant demand growth outside of the United States and Europe.
-Lawrence J. Lau 52
+Interdependence of the East Asian economies has been rising rapidly over the years and East Asian dependence on the United States and Western Europe has declined.
+Interdependence of the East Asian economies will rise even further within the next five to ten years as East Asia becomes the only region in the World with a high rate of economic growth and as the ASEAN Free Trade Area as well as its variations (+1 (China); + 3 (China, Japan and South Korea)) become increasingly realities.
+There is also the more recently concluded Indo-ASEAN Free Trade Agreement which testifies to the possibility of significant World demand and supply growth outside of the United States and Europe.

-It is this shifting economic centre of gravity, and the rising interdependence of the East Asian economies as well as the regional self-sufficiency in savings that in combination gives credence to the idea of "partial de-coupling" of the World economies-that the Chinese and East Asian economies can continue to do reasonably well despite the current economic problems in the U.S. and elsewhere.
+It is this shifting economic centre of gravity and the rising interdependence of the East Asian economies, that in combination with the regional self-sufficiency in savings. give credence to the hypothesis of "partial de-coupling" of the World economies-that the Chinese and East Asian economies can continue to do reasonably well despite the current economic problems in the U.S. and elsewhere.